JetQuad: Quad-Turbine VTOL Drone

 With a 30lb payload, the drone has an endurance of 8 minutes.
 However, the jet-engines allow the drone to reach a top-speed of 300mph at an altitude of 500ft (FAA Regulations).
 Consequently, in 8-minutes, the drone can easily cover a maximum 40-mile distance.
 Further development of engines and prototype will greatly increase this performance.
 In addition, the lack of wings, air-foils, and control surfaces means the drone is very stable in adverse weather conditions.
 Finally, the drone can operate at very high altitudes (up to 2-miles) thanks to the high compression of the turbines.

-When we throttle up a turbine we encounter a phenomenon called "turbo-lag".
+When we throttle up a turbine, we encounter a phenomenon called "turbo-lag".
 This is the amount of time it takes the turbine to spin-up to whatever RPM value we demand.
 Consequently, this greatly diminishes the response time of the engine.
 As a result, it is very difficult to program an adequate control system to allow for stable flight.
-The control system must take into account the slow response of the turbines and the high-response of the Thrust Vector Systems.
+The control system must consider the slow response of the turbines and the high-response of the Thrust Vector Systems.
 Before doing any tests with the jet-powered drone, we built an Electrical Simulator (called FanQuad).
 It is a small-scale version of the JetQuad, and instead of Jet-Engines, it is powered by Electrical Ducted Fans (EDF).
 The FanQuad has greatly helped us tackle the control system issues.
 Regard the video below for a field-test of the FanQuad Electrical Simulator.

 How does the JetQuad outperform conventional electrical drones?